 Program topics include developing skills in dimensioning and geometric tolerancing in the generation of detail and assembly drawings using proper drawing techniques.
 Students will learn how to create prototypes and 3d model building using various 3D printers, laser engraving machine, CNC carving machine and injection molding basics.
 Additional topics include: threads and fasteners, revolutions, developments and intersections, cams and gears, and safe use of tools and equipment.
 This is accomplished with the use of computer-aided drafting programs such as AutoCAD, Inventor, and Solidworks.
-Students will also learn the principles of threedimensional wire frame and three-dimensional solid modeling as well as computerized sign making.
+Students will also learn the principles of three-dimensional wire frame and three-dimensional solid modeling as well as computerized sign making.
 Students will utilize 3D printing (stereo lithography) and 3D modeling.
 Students will earn their Certificate in Solidworks Part 1 & 2 Software.

-VCD4 CAD/Drafting and Design Level IV (full day, A Week, full year), 4.5 credits plot plans and various civil and architectural models while demonstrating the safe use of tools and equipment.
+VCD4 CAD/Drafting and Design Level IV (full day, A Week, full year), 4.5 credits

+Topics include advanced 3-dimensional modeling, civil drafting, and architectural design.
+Students will be required to develop a complete set of house plans using architectural drafting software and building information modeling (BIM).
+Students will complete plot plans and various civil and architectural models while demonstrating the safe use of tools and equipment.
 All students will be required to complete a senior project and portfolio.
-Students will use AutoCAD Architecture, REVIT, Adobe Photoshop, Illustrator, EnScape & virtual reality.
-Students will earn their Certificate in AutoDesk REVIT software.
+Students will use AutoCAD Architecture, Revit, Adobe Photoshop, Illustrator, Enscape & virtual reality.
+Students will earn their Certificate in AutoDesk Revit software.